Practice Areas

 Third DUI with a High BAC

 If it is your third OVI within six years, and you had a high BAC (.17% or greater), you will still be charged with a first-degree misdemeanor.
-But the sentences increase to a minimum of 60 days in jail and up to a maximum of one year, or 15 days in jail plus a minimum of 55 days of electronically monitored house arrest and up to a maximum of one year.
+However, the sentences increase to a minimum of 60 days in jail and up to a maximum of one year, or 15 days in jail plus a minimum of 55 days of electronically monitored house arrest and up to a maximum of one year.

 You will be responsible for paying a minimum of $850 and up to a maximum of $2,750 in fines, attending a mandatory alcohol treatment program that you will also be responsible paying for, a driver’s license suspension for a minimum of two years and up to a maximum of 10, no driving privileges for 180 from the date the charge occurred, restricted yellow license plates, installing an ignition interlock device in your vehicle, up to 5 years on probation, and either immobilizing your vehicle for at least 90 days or forfeiting it.